seovchinnikov/clubhouse-web/README.md

 ## Purpose of this web app

+That's a personal project and not affiliated with any company.

 This is the web client app to make your Club House experience better no matter what device you are using.
 Sometimes it's better to listen to podcasts on your PC.
 But CH team does not give such an opportunity for now so I decided to help someone who wants to use it besides mobile phones.It's for personal use only.
 I respect the job CH devs made so please use this app only as an addition to the mobile version.

 It's for personal use only.
 I respect the job CH devs made so please use this app only as an addition to mobile version.